KaranByte021104/TaskFlow-Live-Task-Tracking-System-/docs/SEQUENCE_DIAGRAM.md

     actor UserA as Browser A (Sender)
     actor UserB as Browser B (Recipient)
     participant API as NestJS REST API
-    database DB as PostgreSQL DB
+    participant DB as PostgreSQL DB
     participant Gateway as Socket.IO Gateway
     participant Redis as Redis Server
     participant Queue as BullMQ (Email Queue)